 If you decide to join the military, you have two options – Reserves or Active Duty.

-Similarities between the two include STRAP and loan repayment benefits.
-Either way, the STRAP provides the same amount of stipend during school.
-You will not have duty requirements until after you graduate, and you will attend Basic Officer Leader Course (BOLC) after you complete your certification exam.
+Similarities between the two include STRAP and you will attend Basic Officer Leader Course (BOLC) after you complete your certification exam.

 Some of the differences are pretty obvious.
 For example, Active Duty is comparable to a full-time job whereas Reserves is more of a part-time commitment.
 With the Reserves, your obligation is 1 weekend each month and 2 weeks each year for field training.
 There is some flexibility with the duty requirements for the Reserves.
 For instance, you may be able to combine your weekends if you need a certain time off.